The Midnight Club's Trailer Teases A Perfectly Terrifying Spooky Season Show

 Mike Flanagan has made a name for himself as Netflix’s resident master of horror.
-From The Haunting of Hill House and Bly Manor to the more recent Midnight Mass, he’s developed a following among those who appreciate good adaptations of horror genre classics.
-But with his new project, The Midnight Club, Flanagan is adding a new group to his already growing set of devotees: the Christopher Pike fandom.
+From The Hauntings of Hill House and Bly Manor to the more recent Midnight Mass, he’s developed a following among those who appreciate good adaptations of horror genre classics.
+And with his new project, The Midnight Club, Flanagan is adding a new fandom to his already growing set of devotees: The Christopher Pike fandom.

 Here’s everything to know about the new series.

 Like most of Flanagan’s Netflix series, fans only got confirmation of what The Mightnight Club was going to be about when the teaser arrived.
 In it, all eight club members are introduced, as is their creed: “To those before.
 To those after.
 To us now.
 And to those beyond.
 Seen or unseen.
 Here but not here.”

 The trailer, which runs a full three minutes, arrived on Sept.
 20, 2022, and gave fans a much more detailed look at the plot:

 You deserve emails that are actually fun — full of juicy celeb intel, astrology, helpful dating advice, and much more.
 Luckily, our newsletter will bring you all of that, well, daily.